Skip to main content

 }

-The following table provides information on the parameters of the config file:
+The following table provides information on the parameters of the license.json file:

 ParameterDescriptionExpected ValueSample Value

-licenseKeyContains the license key required to make connection<licence key>Xxxxxxx-89d8-xxxx
+licenseKeyContains the license key required to make connection<license key>Xxxxxxx-89d8-xxxx

 tenantDNSContains the server to which the connection has to be established<tenant url>acme@1kosmos.net